fwdcp/StatusSpec/README.md

 #### UI Resource Files
 An example file for the freeze info box is included under `Resource/UI/FreezeInfo.res`.
 This HUD cannot be refreshed using the normal `hud_reloadscheme` because it isn't natively implemented into TF2, and thus the command `statusspec_antifreeze_display_reload_settings` is provided as a replacement.

-### Custom Materials
+### Custom Textures
-*allows materials to be swapped out*
+*allows textures to be swapped out*

 #### Console Variables
-* `statusspec_custommaterials_enabled` - enable custom materials
+* `statusspec_customtextures_enabled` - enable custom textures

 #### Console Commands
-* `statusspec_custommaterials_load_replacement_group <group>` - load a material replacement group
+* `statusspec_customtextures_load_replacement_group <group>` - load a texture replacement group
-* `statusspec_custommaterials_unload_replacement_group <group>` - unload a material replacement group
+* `statusspec_customtextures_unload_replacement_group <group>` - unload a texture replacement group

 #### Resource Files
-Player model configuration is loaded from the `Resource/CustomMaterials.res` file.
+Player model configuration is loaded from the `Resource/CustomTextures.res` file.
 Replacement groups should be configured as sections (whose names are used in the commands for this module).
-Material replacements should be specified by entries with the path of the old material from the `materials` folder as the key and the path of the new material from the `materials` folder as the value.
+Material replacements should be specified by entries with the path of the old texture from the `materials` folder as the key and the path of the new texture from the `materials` folder as the value.
 An example of a configured file is given below:
 ```
-"models"
+"textures"
 {
 	"blank"
 	{
-		"signs/team_blue.vmt"	"signs/team_blue_blank.vmt"
+		"signs/team_blue"	"signs/team_blue_blank"
-		"signs/team_red.vmt"	"signs/team_red_blank.vmt"
+		"signs/team_red"	"signs/team_red_blank"
 	}
 }
 ```